giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 nginx.ingress.kubernetes.io/proxy-body-size: 8m
 ```

-### Custom http2 max field size

-In case you are using http2 and you want to leverage on header compression you can set `http2-max-field-size` (default is `4K`).

 ### Session Affinity

 The annotation `nginx.ingress.kubernetes.io/affinity` enables and sets the affinity type in all upstreams of an Ingress.
 This way, a request will always be directed to the same upstream server.